stozn/pokemon/README.md

 Changelog :

 NGGYU 2.0 (07/2017) :
 - **Jotho** : Nothing more than that, the 2G !
 New routes, new Pokemon, new evolutions.
 Everything is ready to start a new adventure !
-If you have troubles with loading the game, it's save related, you can find more informations [here](https://www.reddit.com/r/Pokeidle/comments/6og1p2/20_update_lets_go_to_the_lake_of_rage_gen_2_update/)

 NGGYU 1.2 (07/16/17) :
 - **Real Catch Rate !** It was asking for a long time, it's now done.
 Using a simple formula (but close to reals mechanics), Pokemon have their own catch rate.
 No more stupid probability or anything.
 A Pidgey with an ultraball will be 100% caught, while a Mewtwo with a Pokeball will be almost impossible to catch.